What is Illegal Trade in Wildlife?

 Identifying sustainable certifications

-We can start by looking for trusted certification marks that verify products are wildlife-friendly.
+We can start by looking for trusted certification marks that verify products are wildlife-friendly and help combat wildlife smuggling.
 The Wildlife Safe certification helps us identify products where no wildlife was harmed during production 3.
 Other important certifications to look for include:

 • FSC (Forest Stewardship Council) for wood products